Point of Sale

-Pro tip: While you’ll want to hear everybody’s opinions, you’ll have to critically consider who you actually want in the room when you’re making the purchase.
+Pro tip: While you’ll want to hear everybody’s opinions or view a pitch deck, you’ll have to critically consider who you actually want in the room when you’re making the purchase.
 Pick a few key people to gather opinions and represent different stakeholders.

 Staff may have a difficult time understanding how new restaurant technology will benefit them in their roles.

 As we explained in objection number six, you can talk to employees and ask for input about their technology needs.
 While this process makes employees feel included in the purchasing decision, it also helps you uncover pain points that your employees have when using restaurant technology.
 Use these pain points to create messaging around how the new tech will help resolve these problems.

 For example, you might discover that the front of house at your restaurant is understaffed during the lunch rush.
 When you introduce self-ordering kiosks to the restaurant, you can explain to staff how these will lighten their load during this busy time.

 Change is hard.
 Your team already knows how to use the tech your restaurant has in place.
 They may not understand why you’d want to replace it.

 Overcoming this objection is all about transparency.
 Explain why the old technology needed to be replaced.
 Perhaps it was too expensive or it lacked an important feature.